Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Most local restaurants will be happy to point you to the island-grown wines, and shops in Vis town and Komiža advertise tasting sessions.

 Want more?
-This Vis wine tasting tour takes you to several wineries on Vis island.
+This Vis wine tasting tour takes you to several wineries on Vis island and includes wine tastings and snacks.

-If you’re staying in Vis town, it’s worth spending a bit of time on the island’s other town, Komiža.
-It has a different feel from Vis town — honestly, to me, it feels a bit more like one of Croatia’s other islands.
+If you’re staying in Vis town, it’s worth spending a bit of time in the island’s other main town, Komiža.
+Komiža has a different feel from Vis town — honestly, to me, it feels a bit more like one of Croatia’s other islands.

-To get to Komiža, you can take the 15-minute bus that runs from Vis town for 20 kuna ($3) each way.
+To get to Komiža, you can take the bus that runs from Vis town for 4 euro ($4) each way.
+The ride takes about 15 – 20 minutes.

-It feels like every restaurant and shop here hired a designer.
+It seems like every restaurant and shop here hired an interior designer.
 And the people-watching is fantastic — I’ve never seen so many well-dressed sailors in one place.

-If you’ve never tried stand up paddleboarding (SUP) before, Vis is a nice place to learn.
-This lesson for beginners takes place in calm Milna Bay on Vis and takes you on a little tour of the area.
+If you’ve never tried stand up paddle boarding (SUP) before, Vis is a nice place to learn.
+This stand up paddle tour starts in calm Milna Bay and then journeys out to Zaglav Bay where you’ll have a chance to swim.

 Even better?
 Try a SUP yoga class!
 I’ve done SUP yoga a few times before (though not in Vis), and it’s a really fun way to be active and connect with yourself while trying a new activity.